 People provide so much personal data to organizations

 This is where GDPR comes in.

-Organisations that go beyond the letter of the law, really giving control to their users over their personal data, will have a much stronger, long-lasting relationship with their customers than competitors.
+Organizations that go beyond the letter of the law, really giving control to their users over their personal data, will have a much stronger, long-lasting relationship with their customers than competitors.

 Despite these opportunities, a report released by Eurobarometer1 (commissioned by the European Commission) on the anniversary of GDPR’s implementation in May 2019, found that although consumers may be more privacy-aware, they still don’t feel in control of their personal data.
 The report states only 14% of respondents felt they had total control over their data and worryingly, 62% of respondents felt they had partial or no control over the information.

 Another report by the UK’s Information Commissioner’s Office (ICO)2 in July 2019 found similar results.
 It noted that one of the biggest changes since 2018 is how people would feel if their information was shared with third parties without their permission.
-They reported that people are significantly more likely to have negative feelings towards the organisation in question.
+They reported that people are significantly more likely to have negative feelings towards the organization in question.

-So, while both these two reports found that the implementation of GDPR has ensured that organisations have taken concrete actions to protect users’ data, and in many cases given them some form of control, there’s still a significant way to go before users are in total control over how their data is used.
+So, while both these two reports found that the implementation of GDPR has ensured that organizations have taken concrete actions to protect users’ data, and in many cases given them some form of control, there’s still a significant way to go before users are in total control over how their data is used.

-Organisations that don’t effectively protect their customers’ data and consent choices are seriously risking their relationship with them.
+Organizations that don’t effectively protect their customers’ data and consent choices are seriously risking their relationship with them.

-Organisations can’t afford to delay implementing mechanisms to protect their customer’s personal data due to the real risks involved with not having proper protection in place.
+Organizations can’t afford to delay implementing mechanisms to protect their customer’s personal data due to the real risks involved with not having proper protection in place.